 Doctor of Osteopathic Medicine and Master of Public Health

-The College of Osteopath Medicine and the College of Health Science offer a concurrent degree program that provides a consistent pathway for academically driven medical students to complete a Master of Public Health while pursuing the Doctor in Osteopathic Medicine degree program.
-Graduate students in the joint program obtain valuable experience through community engagement activities, research projects, clinical rotations, and interactions with public health professions, which foster positive learning opportunities.
-In addition, by pursuing both the Doctor of Osteopathic Medicine and the Master of Public Health concurrently, students can complete both degrees in a shorter time period (4 years) than if they were to pursue the two independently (6 years).
+The College of Osteopathic Medicine and the College of Health Sciences offers a concurrent degree program that provides a consistent pathway for academically driven osteopathic medical students to complete a Master of Public Health while pursuing the Doctor of Osteopathic Medicine degree.
+Graduate students in the joint program obtain valuable experiences through community engagement activities, research projects, clinical rotations, and interactions with public health professionals, which foster positive learning opportunities.
+In addition, by pursuing both the Doctor of Osteopathic Medicine and the Master of Public Health concurrently, students can complete both degrees in a shorter time period (4-5 years) than if they were to pursue the two independently (6 years).

 Application to the joint degree program is continuous, and students have an opportunity to apply to the program during the fall, spring, and summer semesters.